aednlaxer/aednlaxer.github.io/_posts/2021-01-29-android-xml-as-path.md

 vectorDrawable?.draw(canvas)
 {% endhighlight %}

 This produces a vector drawable which is properly scaled and looks sharp in most cases.
-Although if you scale this image too much some artefacts may appear, scaled icon may become blurry.
+Although if you scale this image too much some artifacts may appear, scaled icon may become blurry.
 Look how sharp the text is and how pixelated the scaled shape is:

 ![](/assets/android-xml-as-path/sharp-not-really.png)